Pitchlinkaero/adsbee/MQTT_INTEGRATION.md

 # ADSBee MQTT Integration

-Stream real-time ADS-B data to any MQTT broker with support for both JSON and binary formats.
+Stream real-time ADS-B data from both 1090 MHz and 978 MHz (UAT) to any MQTT broker with support for both JSON and binary formats.

 ## Quick Start